PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Pipeboxes.md

 **Missing and Default Settings**

-In the previous example, the `Create` method deserializes the configuration and implicitly executes two more operations:
+In the previous example, the `Create` method deserializes the configuration and implicitly executes another three operations:
-*  applies (regular) expression replacements to the `configStr` values
+*  applies regular expression replacements to the `configStr` and `type` values
-*  applies default settings to the configuration if required values are missing
+*  applies default settings to the configuration, if required values are missing
+*  asserts the configuration is compliant with the predefined validation rules, or throws

-The end result is as follows:
+The final result, after processing the configuration, is as follows:

 ```json
 {